 - honors and awards for academic achievement

-- performance on the Graduate Record Examinations (GRE) for applicants to the programs in Genetic Counseling and Medical Physics, and, for international applicants, the Test of English as a Foreign Language (TOEFL)
+- performance on the Graduate Record Examinations (GRE) for applicants to the program in Medical Physics, and, for international applicants, the Test of English as a Foreign Language (TOEFL)

 Applicants are expected to have a grade point average of at least 3.0 on a scale of 4.0